zhenging/hist207b/notes/13_civil_rights/29_a_new_frontier_and_a_great_society.md

 3\.
 How does your text characterize Johnson's leadership on civil rights?
 4\.
 What were the important components of Johnson's Great Society?
 Its successes and failures?
 5\.
 Why did Johnson "Americanize" the war?
 What was America's goal in the war?
++ p.1110
++ Containing the spread of Communism

 6\.
 What undermined pubic support in America for the war?
 7\.
 What events made 1968 a year of extreme turbulence?